vigneshrajan05/VCS-Integration/README.md

-This is a test repository to check the integration of GitHub APIs.
+This is a test repository to check the integration of GitHub APIs and operations like commit, push, raise PR etc.
-This line is added to test commit integration.